MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 * Reviewer: [Mohammad Saatialsoruji](https://github.com/meihab)

 !!! success
     I have successfuly added admonitions to MkDocs!
-    This is just an example of admonitions you will see throughout this tutorial for the purpose side content without diturbing document flow :)
+    This is just an example of admonitions you will see throughout this tutorial for the purpose side content without disturbing document flow :)

 ``` py
 # I have added the code block extention for my partner - Mohammad Saatialsoruji